ricardofeynman/Awesome-MC-707/README.md

 https://www.reddit.com/r/MC707/comments/j8m1ff/scatter_sequencing_with_midi_loopback/

 Reddit MC707 community.
 Not very active recently but gems can be found in old posts.
 Like the post above.
-Thanks natrixgli
+Thank You natrixgli

 https://www.reddit.com/r/Mc707_Mc101/